alickbass/CodableFirebase/README.md

 ### CocoaPods (iOS 9+)

-You can use CocoaPods to install SwiftyJSONModel by adding it to your Podfile:
+You can use CocoaPods to install CodableFirebase by adding it to your Podfile:

 ```swift
 platform :ios, '9.0'